Skip to main content

 The following functions are intended only as illustrations of the various types of work performed.
 The omission of the specific duties does not exclude them from the position if the work is similar, related or a logical assignment to the position.

-• Performs general grounds maintenance work as assigned, including but not limited to cutting grass; raking leaves; removing debris from properties; installing trees, shrubbery, and flowers; removing weeds; pruning; applying mulch; applying fertilizers, pesticides and herbicides as needed, etc.
+• Performs general Street/Stormwater maintenance work as assigned, including but not limited to cutting grass; raking leaves; removing debris from properties/easements/ROW's; assisting with roadside and outfall ditch cleanout; installing HDPE and RCP piping; etc. This will require the ability to lift and/or carry weights of up to 50lbs.

 • Observes all applicable safety rules and regulations.

-• Maintains and performs minor repair work on assigned vehicles, equipment, and tools.
+• Maintains and performs minor repair work on assigned equipment and tools.

-• Operates a lawn mower, weed eater, tractor, edger, tiller, as well as a variety of hand and power tools.
-Exercise’s care and safety in the use and maintenance of required tools and equipment.
+• Operates a lawn mower, weed eater, tractor, edger, tiller, and chainsaw as well as a variety of hand and power tools.
+Exercises care and safety in the use and maintenance of required tools and equipment.

 • Interacts and communicates with various groups and individuals such as the immediate supervisor, co-workers, and the public.

-• Other duties as assigned by the Public Works Director or the Park Supervisor.
+• Other duties as assigned by the Public Works Director or his/her designee.

 Certified Firefighter/ EMT- Basic, Advanced or Paramedic